hardimpactdev/waymaker/README.md

 #### Available HTTP Method Attributes

-Route Maker provides specific attributes for each HTTP method:
+Waymaker provides specific attributes for each HTTP method:

 - `#[Get]` - For GET requests
 - `#[Post]` - For POST requests